jonisavo/space-invaders-vs/README.md

 ## To do

-1. UFOs
-2. Music & sound
+1. Music & sound
-3. Explosion effects
+2. Explosion effects
-4. Better UI
+3. Better UI
-5. Powerups?
+4. Powerups?
-6. Other goodies?
+5. Other goodies?

 ## Set up